1 December 2022

 While having to retire early may take you by surprise, it doesn’t have to mean your retirement plans fly out the window.
 Here are some things you can do if your retirement comes sooner than expected.

-4 actions to take for an unexpected early retirement
+4 actions to consider for an unexpected early retirement

 1. Review your current financial position